awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-ipad-client.md

 ![\[Right mouse button icon\]](http://docs.aws.amazon.com/workspaces/latest/userguide/images/mouse-icon-right.png)

+## Swiftpoint GT Mouse<a name="ipad_gt_mouse"></a>

+You can use the [Swiftpoint GT mouse](https://www.swiftpoint.com/product/swiftpoint-gt-mouse-2/) on an iPad WorkSpace\.
+To do so, before you launch the Amazon WorkSpaces iPad client application, enable Bluetooth on your iPad and pair the GT mouse with your iPad \(the GT mouse should pair automatically\)\.
+To check the connection status of the GT mouse and your iPad client, display the radial menu, and tap **Connection Status**\.

 ## Disconnect<a name="ipad_disconnect"></a>

 To disconnect the iPad client, display the radial menu, tap the disconnect icon, and tap **Disconnect**\.
 You can also log off the WorkSpace, which disconnects the client\.